w3f/polkadot-wiki/docs/general/contributing.md

 slug: ../contributing
 ---

-The wiki was started and is maintained by the Web3 Foundation.
+The wiki was started and is maintained by Web3 Foundation.
 It is an open source project and aims to be the most extensive resource of knowledge on Polkadot and the Polkadot ecosystem.
 A large part of the material currently focuses on Polkadot directly but it is not opposed to covering informational material for community projects.